amnesiiac/amnesiiac.github.io/_posts/2024-01-01-linux-kprobe.md

   - kernel
 ---

-### # comparison of some kernel debugging methods
+### # printk vs tracepoint vs kprobe (kernel debugging)
-1 printk: simple to implement but not smart & easy for debug.
+1) printk: easy to use but not easy & smart for debug issues.
-2 tracepoint: somthing easier for debug, but rely on static anchor\..., if you want somewhere else, the tracepoint need to be settled manually, then recompile the kernel.
+2) tracepoint: easier for debug, but rely on static anchor, if you want somewhere else, the tracepoint need to be relocated, then recompile the kernel for activation.
-3 kprobe: enable insert dynamic anchor in a running kernel for exec pre-defined dynamic trace func on a compiled kernel.
+3) kprobe: support inserting dynamic anchor in a running kernel for the execution of pre-defined dynamic trace func on a compiled kernel.

 <hr>

-### # handler type of kprobe
+### # kprobe handlers
-1 pre-handler: exec before probed instruction, for dump register content before anchor.
+1) pre-handler: exec before probed instruction, for dump register content before anchor.
-2 post-handler: exec after the probed instruction, for dump register content after anchor.
+2) post-handler: exec after the probed instruction, for dump register content after anchor.
-3 fault-handler: exec when certain fault occurs in pre/post-handler or the instruction under debugging.
+3) fault-handler: exec when certain fault occurs in pre/post-handler or the instruction under debugging.

 <hr>

 ### # kprobe implementation details
-kprobe is basically a combination of breakpoint + single-step, like kgdb and gdb.
+kprobe is basically a combination of breakpoint + single-step, like kgdb and gdb:

-1 register kprobe: kprobes registered is related to a struct, to record anchor pos, original_opcode.
+1) register kprobe: kprobes registered is related to a struct, to record anchor pos, original_opcode.
-2 replace original_opcode: when enable kprobe, replace all anchor with exception instruction (BRK), let cpu trap into exception mode.
+2) replace original_opcode: when enable kprobe, replace all anchor with exception instruction (BRK), let cpu trap into exception mode.
-3 during exception, cpu exec in single-step mode, do pre_handler, set related reg (set original_opcode as next intruction), finally return from exeception mode.
+3) during exception, cpu exec in single-step mode, do pre_handler, set related reg (set original_opcode as next intruction), finally return from exeception mode.
-4 exec original_opcode.
+4) exec original_opcode.
-5 after original_opcode finished, cpu trap into exception mode again (due to reg set by single-step), then clear the related reg, exec post_handler, finally return from exception mode.
+5) after original_opcode finished, cpu trap into exception mode again (due to reg set by single-step), then clear the related reg, exec post_handler, finally return from exception mode.